vnijs/radiant/inst/quant/tools/help/single_mean.md

 > Compare a single mean to the mean value in the population

-The single mean (or one-sample) t-test is used to compare the mean of a variable in our data to a (hypothesized) mean in the population from which our sample data are drawn.
+The single mean (or one-sample) t-test is used to compare the mean of a variable in a sample of data to a (hypothesized) mean in the population from which our sample data are drawn.
 This is important because we seldom have access to data for an entire population.
 The hypothesized value in the population is specified in the `Comparison value` box.

 We can perform either a one-sided test (i.e., `less than` or `greater than`) or a two-sided test (see the `Alternative hypothesis` dropdown).
 We use one-sided tests to evaluate if the available data provide evidence that the sample mean is larger (or smaller) than the comparison value (i.e., the population value in the null-hypothesis).